chantelwetzel-noaa/data_summary/doc/_main.md

 # Lingcod
  The most recent assessment of Lingcod was a full assessment conducted in 2021.
 Across available data, Lingcod have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 94,009 length observations, 14,008 age readings, and 3,838 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 51,013 length observations, 6,436 age readings, and 1,882 otoliths that are available to be aged.
-In California, since 2000, a total of 10,414 length observations, 681 age readings, and 113 otoliths have been collected In Oregon, since 2000, a total of 30,534 length observations, 5,302 age readings, and 1,769 otoliths have been collected In Washington, since 2000, a total of 10,065 length observations, 453 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 10,414 length observations, 681 age readings, and 113 otoliths have been collected.
+In Oregon, since 2000, a total of 30,534 length observations, 5,302 age readings, and 1,769 otoliths have been collected.
+In Washington, since 2000, a total of 10,065 length observations, 453 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 249,990 length observations, 24,540 age readings, and 14,150 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 237,413 length observations, 21,969 age readings, and 12,982 otoliths that are available to be aged.
-In California, since 2003, a total of 91,576 length observations, 0 age readings, and 328 otoliths have been collected In Oregon, since 2003, a total of 118,214 length observations, 7,176 age readings, and 10,234 otoliths have been collected In Washington, since 2003, a total of 27,623 length observations, 14,793 age readings, and 2,420 otoliths have been collected
+In California, since 2003, a total of 91,576 length observations, 0 age readings, and 328 otoliths have been collected.
+In Oregon, since 2003, a total of 118,214 length observations, 7,176 age readings, and 10,234 otoliths have been collected.
+In Washington, since 2003, a total of 27,623 length observations, 14,793 age readings, and 2,420 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 25,277 length observations, 9,056 age readings, and 4,499 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 825 length observations, 0 age readings, and 50 otoliths that are available to be aged.